Terry Cook (archivist): Biography

 Dr. Terry Cook was born in Vancouver in 1947.
 He earned his Bachelor of Arts degree from the University of Alberta in 1969, his Master of Arts from Carleton University in 1970, and his Ph.D. in Canadian History from Queen's University in 1977.
 He worked for the National Archives of Canada, specializing in archival appraisal, for a number of years.
-He was also an Associate Professor for the Archival Studies Program in the Department of History at the University of Manitoba from 1998-2012.
+He was also an associate professor for the Archival Studies Program in the Department of History at the University of Manitoba from 1998 to 2012.

 During his time at the National Archives, he established himself as a respected voice in archival theory, particularly for the development of macroappraisal.
 He worked as an archival consultant at Clio Consulting from 1996 to 2014.
 In 1998, he became a professor in the Archival Studies Program at the University of Manitoba.
 Cook was named a Fellow of the Society of American Archivists and a Fellow of the Association of Canadian Archivists in 2009.
 His first job was at the Public Archives of Canada (now Library and Archives Canada), where he directed the appraisal and records for all media and developed an archival technique called macroappraisal.
 He authored over 80 articles, and edited many scholarly journals including (but not limited to) Archivaria, American Archivist, and Archival Science.

+Personal life and family

 His wife is Sharon Anne Cook, a historian and professor of education at the University of Ottawa.
 Together they had two children, Graham and Tim.
-Cook died on May 12, 2014 of pancreatic cancer in Ottawa, Canada.
+Cook died on May 12, 2014, of pancreatic cancer in Ottawa, Canada.